Free Case Evaluation

 How Many Self-Driving Car Accidents Are There Per Year?

-The number of autonomous vehicle accidents fluctuates each year, with 2022 seeing the highest at 1,450 incidents.
+The number of autonomous vehicle accidents fluctuates each year, with numbers steadily increasing as autonomous vehicle companies expand across the country.
 For accidents reported to the NHTSA that included the year, here’s the annual breakdown:

 Year Number of Incidents